karma-runner/karma/docs/config/01-configuration-file.md

 **Default:** `10000`

-**Description:** How long does Karma wait for a message from a browser before disconnecting it (in ms).
+**Description:** How long will Karma wait for a message from a browser before disconnecting from it (in ms).

-If, during the execution, Karma does not receive any message from a browser within `browserNoActivityTimeout` ms, it will disconnect the browser.
+If, during test execution, Karma does not receive any message from a browser within `browserNoActivityTimeout` (ms), it will disconnect from the browser.

 ## browsers